ccolombijn/server-api/api/README.md

 node api [config]
 ```

-This command loads `[config].json` (which can be generated with `tool -g`, see below), residing in the same folder as the script, which has the following layout:
+This command loads `[config].json` (which can be generated with `tool -g config`, see below), residing in the same folder as the script, which has the following layout:

 ```
 {